 Wisconsin is the leading cheese-producing state, making 25% of U.S. cheese.
 California, Idaho, New York, and New Mexico are other top cheese-producing states.
 In 2012, per capita cheese consumption in the U.S. was 34 pounds.

-From 1998 to 2011, cheese was implicated as the vehicle in 90 foodborne illness outbreaks; 38 of those were associated with cheese made from unpasteurized milk.
+Between 2000 and 2020, at least 376 cheese-associated outbreaks were reported to CDC’s National Outbreak Reporting System (NORS), causing 7,550 illnesses, 624 hospitalizations, and 21 deaths.
 Unpasteurized queso fresco has frequently been associated with Salmonella (10 outbreaks), and pasteurized queso fresco or other Mexican-style cheese has been associated with Listeria (6 outbreaks).
 These types of cheese products, sometimes called bathtub cheeses, are often produced or sold illegally.

 Commercial Cheese Making

 The general production flow for making cheese is as follows: standardize and pasteurize the milk ➞ pump the milk to the vat ➞ inoculate the vat with starter culture ➞ coagulate the milk ➞ cut the curd ➞ cook the curd (depending on the cheese) ➞ drain the curd.

 After arriving at the cheese-making facility, milk is tested for purity and quality.
 The fat content is then adjusted, depending on the type of cheese being produced.
 Partially skim milk or whole milk may be used; whole milk yields a creamier cheese.

 Standardization includes determining the ratio of protein to fat in the milk or standardizing the solids, then weighing the milk.
 It takes about 10 pounds of milk to produce one pound of cheese.
 Various technologies, such as ultrafiltration, are common in large cheese operations in order to ensure the milk is cleared of debris and spores that could survive pasteurization.
 A specially designed centrifuge, called a Bactofuge, is often used to separate bacterial spores, which have a higher density than the milk.
 Unless raw milk cheese is being produced, pasteurization is carried out at this point in the process.

 Cutting and Heating